VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 - Added the interactive traverse feature.
 - Improved performance of the plugin on large repos with 100,000s of commits in history.
 - Moved Discover action to near the end of the toolbar.
+- Pull action no longer uses explicit `+refs/heads/*:refs/remotes/<remote>/*` refspec, but instead relies on the default refspec(s) from git config.
+- Improved the formatting of user-facing messages.

 ## v3.2.2
 - Improve CI build stability.